Connecting Memorial with Communities throughout Newfoundland and Labrador

 Building connections and fostering collaborations is what the Harris Centre is all about — a bridge between the university and the community.

 We are Memorial University's hub for public policy and regional development issues.
-We connect Memorial University faculty, students and staff with people, communities and organizations throughout the province to encourage informed dialogue, mobilize knowledge, and build collaborations to create a vibrant democracy and prosperous and sustainable society in Newfoundland and Labrador.
+We connect Memorial University faculty, students and staff with people, communities, organizations and networks locally, nationally and internationally to encourage informed dialogue, mobilize knowledge, and build collaborations to create a vibrant democracy and prosperous and sustainable society in Newfoundland and Labrador.

 Harris Centre in the news